hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Indy.md

 - The edX course about Indy, Aries, AnonCreds, and Ursa ([LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]) was updated recently, with the new version launched in January 2023.
+  - [LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]

-   - [LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]: https://www.edx.org/course/identity-in-hyperledger-aries-indy-and-ursa
+[LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]: https://www.edx.org/course/identity-in-hyperledger-aries-indy-and-ursa